By: John Haysom

-If you have used Science Fair Warm-Up, Grades 5–8, you already have a pretty good idea of what a science fair project or real scientific investigation is like; if not, don’t worry.
+If you have used the other books in the Science Fair Warm-Up series, you already have an idea of what a science fair project and real scientific investigation is like; if not, don’t worry.

-Science Fair Warm-Up, Grades 7–10 provides you with the opportunity to choose a great project.
-For instance, you might carry out experiments that explore the mysteries of suffocating candles when they are deprived of air or the possibility of improving a water pump designed by the great Greek scientist Archimedes.
+Science Fair Warm-Up, Grades 8–12 provides you with the opportunity to choose a great project.
+For instance, you might carry out experiments that explore the pollution of our planet’s water or the possibility of growing plants on the Moon.
 If you prefer, you can select an inquiry of your own and even work with a partner.

 As you work on your project, your teacher will give you help along the way.
-Together you will explore some of the more difficult problems other students have encountered: problems of designing and carrying out experiments, collecting and making sense of your findings, and sharing and reporting on what you have learned.
+Together you will explore some of the challenging problems other students have encountered: problems of designing and carrying out experiments, collecting and making sense of your findings, and sharing and presenting what you have learned.